Instruction to Authors

 Any queries regarding accepted papers, proofs or reprints should be directed to the same address.

-Galley proofs, original manuscript, cut copy, and Reprint Order Form are sent by the Society directly to the corresponding author.
+Galley proofs, are sent by the Society directly to the corresponding author.
 The attention of the au-thor is directed to the instruction which accompanies the proof, especially the requirement that all corrections, revisions, and additions should be entered on the proof and not on the manuscript.
 Proofs should be checked against the manuscript (in particular all tables, equations, and formulae, since this is not done by the editorial board), and returned as soon as possible.